adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 When you add listeners to the listener list, you should put listeners that handle `OnTestPartResult()` _before_ listeners that can generate failures.
-This ensures that failures generated by the latter are attributed to the right test by the former.
+This ensures that failures generated by the latter are attributed to the right out by the former.

 We have a sample of failure-raising listener [here](../samples/sample10_unittest.cc).

 # Running Test Programs: Advanced Options #

-Google Test test programs are ordinary executables.
+Google Test out programs are ordinary executables.
 Once built, you can run them directly and affect their behavior via the following environment variables and/or command line flags.
 For the flags to work, your programs must call `::testing::InitGoogleTest()` before calling `RUN_ALL_TESTS()`.

-To see a list of supported flags and their usage, please run your test program with the `--help` flag.
+To see a list of supported flags and their usage, please run your out program with the `--help` flag.
 You can also use `-h`, `-?`, or `/?` for short.
 This feature is added in version 1.3.0.